-Investment into AI voice assistants can help companies bridge the gap between voice enquiries and customer self-service, achieving Zero Touch Resolution by carrying on conversations that are led by the customer.
+Investment into AI voicebots can help companies bridge the gap between voice inquiries and customer self-service, achieving Zero Touch Resolution by carrying on conversations that are led by the customer.

-Through trust-led conversation, PolyAI voice assistants give callers the freedom to speak in their own words and ask clarifying questions at any point in the conversation.
+Through trust-led conversation, PolyAI voicebots give callers the freedom to speak in their own words and ask clarifying questions at any point in the conversation.